cloudpotions/Proxmox-7-to-8-Upgrade/README.md

 sudo systemctl status pve-cluster pvedaemon pveproxy

-Verify the web interface:
+Verify the web interface: <br />
-Once the pve-cluster service is running, try accessing the Proxmox web interface again using the URL provided using the following command
+Once the pve-cluster service is running, try accessing the Proxmox web interface again using the URL provided using <br />
+the following command

 ```